Oil3/Webm-QuickLook-Plug-In/README.md

 >Replace the older app with the newer app.
 MacOS looks for the extension in the app: if app is moved, a relaunch might be needed.
 Best to keep in `Macintosh HD/Applications`.

-Works on all macOSX versions (Big Sur to latest Sequoia) and all Silicon or Intel mac architectures.

 [Direct download (2.5 Universal Binary)
      ](https://github.com/Oil3/Webm-QuickLook-Plug-In/releases/download/webm-nov2025/Webm.Quicklook.2.5.2025November.zip)